AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

  <img src="../images/testGraphsPerDevice.png" width="60%">
 </div>

-* In order to plot the highest ten graphs, that means the graphs with the highest average, the user can click the **Show top 10 largest** checkbox.
+* In order to plot the highest ten graphs, that means the graphs with the highest average, click the **Show top 10 largest** checkbox.

 <div align="center">
   <img src="../images/graphLargest.png" width="60%">